Azure-Landing-Zones-Danmark/Azure-Landing-Zones-Danmark/docs/SecurityControlMapping.md

 ![security control mapping](images/asb.securitycontrolmapping.coverage.png)

-The best practice recommendation is to map the required compliance controls to Azure Security Benchmark (ASB) and identify the custom set of the controls that are not covered by ASB.
-Performing the Security Control Benchmark process will help customers identify a gap or delta of controls that are not included in ASB.
+The best practice recommendation is to map the required compliance controls to Azure Security Benchmark (ASB) and identify a custom set of the controls that are not covered by ASB.
+Performing the Security Control Benchmark process will help customers identify a gap, or delta, of controls that are not included in ASB.

 ![security control mapping process](images/securitycontrolmapping.process.png)